MHaringa/insurancerating/docs/articles/pricing-workflow-building-blocks.md

 ## 2. Assess large losses

-Large claims can dominate severity and pure premium analysis.
+Large claims can dominate severity and risk premium analysis.
 In capped severity workflows, it is often useful to assess a cap first, decompose the historical claim amounts, and then decide how the excess burden should be allocated.
 A low threshold increases pricing responsiveness